Skip to content

 Connect nodes

-1. Drag a connection from the output port of the Start node to the input port of the retriever node.
+1. Connect the Output port of the Start node to the Query port of the retriever node.

-2. Drag a connection from the output port of the retriever node to the prompt port of the model node.
+2. Connect the Results port of the retriever node to the Prompt port of the model node.

-3. Drag a connection from the output port of the model node to the End node.
+3. Connect the Output port of the model node to the End node.

-These connections define the execution path: input enters through Start, flows through retrieval and model processing, and is returned through End.
+Input enters through Start, flows through retrieval and model processing, and is returned through End.

-Image of the connected nodes in the workflow builder.
+Screenshot of the connected nodes in the workflow builder.

 The connected nodes in the workflow builder.